hpatelcode/Web-Security-Unit-10/README.md

 Dionaea over HTTP

-## Any issues you encountered
+## Issues Encountered:

 Difficulties setting up the mhn-admin and honeypots on google cloud.
 At first, i could not gain access to the admin console for the server.
 I also had trouble setting up the firewalls.
 My session.json file also did not export properly and missed some data.

-## summary of the data collected: number of attacks, number of malware samples, etc.
+## Summary of the data collected: number of attacks, number of malware samples, etc.

 ~37541 attacks